ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: Introduction

-To address these research gaps, the primary objective of this paper is to develop an \textbf{Augmented Reality Collision Avoidance System} (ARCAS), a real-time framework designed to enhance VRU safety across dynamic traffic conditions (Figure \ref{fig:system_framework}).
-ARCAS integrates roadside 360-degree 3D LiDAR sensing with wearable AR displays to continuously track surrounding traffic, detect potential collision risks, and deliver immediate spatial alerts.
+To address these research gaps, the primary objective of this paper is to develop an \textbf{A}ugmented \textbf{R}eality \textbf{C}ollision \textbf{A}voidance \textbf{S}ystem (ARCAS), a real-time framework designed to enhance VRU safety across dynamic traffic conditions (Figure \ref{fig:system_framework}).
+ARCAS integrates roadside 360° 3D LiDAR sensing with wearable AR displays to continuously track surrounding traffic, detect potential collision risks, and deliver immediate spatial alerts.
 A key strength of the system is its automatic 3D calibration between the LiDAR frame and the AR headset frame, enabling accurate alignment of virtual warnings with real-world objects.
 Additionally, ARCAS supports multi-headset operation, allowing multiple VRUs or first responders, such as firefighters, to share a unified world coordinate system for coordinated situational awareness in complex environments.
 More specifically, the main contributions of this novel AR-based approach are summarized as follows:

-\begin{enumerate} \item \textbf{Wearable AR Visualization and Calibration}: A Meta Quest Pro (MQPro) headset performs real-time functions, including the user's 6 DoF pose using SLAM-based tracking, gaze tracking, and video streaming, while also running the calibration procedure that aligns the LiDAR coordinate frame with the headset reference frame.
+\begin{enumerate} \item \textbf{Wearable AR Visualization and Calibration}: A Meta Quest Pro (MQPro) headset performs real-time functions, including the user's 6 DoF pose using visual-inertial simultaneous localization and mapping (SLAM) \cite{durrantwhyte2006slam}, gaze tracking, and video streaming, while also running the calibration procedure that aligns the LiDAR coordinate frame with the headset reference frame.
 The headset functions as a TCP client to receive 3D target information from the server and renders spatial cues, such as bounding boxes and directional arrows, to alert users of potential collisions in real time.

-\item \textbf{Multi-user Capability}: ARCAS introduces a multi-headset feature that establishes a shared world coordinate frame, enabling multiple users to maintain coordinated situational awareness in collaborative or emergency scenarios.
+\item \textbf{Multi-User Capability}: ARCAS introduces a multi-headset feature that establishes a shared world coordinate frame, enabling multiple users to maintain coordinated situational awareness in collaborative or emergency scenarios.

-\item \textbf{Real-world Evaluation}: Unlike prior AR–VRU concepts evaluated primarily in simulation or controlled environments \cite{tong2021, tabone2021a, tabone2021b}, ARCAS is implemented and tested in real-world traffic conditions, demonstrating its feasibility in dynamic VRU–vehicle interactions. \end{enumerate}
+\item \textbf{Real-World Evaluation}: Unlike prior AR–VRU concepts evaluated primarily in simulation or controlled environments \cite{tong2021, tabone2021a, tabone2021b}, ARCAS is implemented and tested in real-world traffic conditions, demonstrating its feasibility in dynamic VRU–vehicle interactions. \end{enumerate}